LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       kick-started the impressionist movement.

-      Submitted by [Edouard Manet](/edouard-manet-biography) to the Salon des Beaux Arts (the annual exhibition organised by the influential and conservative Academy des Beaux Arts), Lunch on the Grass was rejected by the jury.
+      <p class="text-large">Submitted by Edouard Manet to the Salon des Beaux Arts (the annual exhibition organised by the influential and conservative Academy des Beaux Arts), Lunch on the Grass was rejected by the jury.</p>

       The painting was instead displayed in a different exhibition held in 1863 called the Salon des Refuses (the “exhibition of the refused”), open to the 3,200 works that had been rejected by the Salon’s jury.